fncokg/pandoc-tex-numbering/README.md

 - **Subfigures**: `subcaption` package is supported.
 Subfigures can be numbered with customized symbols and formats.
 - **Non-Arabic Numbers**: Chinese numbers "第一章", "第二节" etc. are supported.
 You can customize the numbering format.
 - **Custom List of Figures and Tables**: **Short captions** as well as custom lof/lot titles are supported for figures and tables.
+- **Custom Formatting of Everything**: You can customize the format of the numbering and references with python f-string format based on various fields we provide.

 # Installation